Agnès Acker: Biography

-Acker, née Keller, is married and has five children.
-She is a fan of motorcycle sport and rides a Hornet 600 (95 CV).
+Agnès Acker was married to Robert Acker (1940 – 4 Dezember 2022).
+The couple had five children, Nathalie, Madeleine, Pierre, Elisabeth und Jean-Michel, and 9 grandchildren.
+She was a fan of motorcycle sport and rode a Hornet 600 (95 CV).

 Selected publications

 Acker is the author or co-author of more than 200 articles in international astrophysics journals and many educational and scientific publications.